Spec-Gloss Surfels and Normal-Diffuse Priors for Relightable Glossy Objects: Acknowledgments

 \section{Acknowledgments}

-\begin{sloppypar} This work is supported by the Flanders AI Research Program.
+\begin{sloppypar} This work was supported by the Flanders AI Research Program and the KU Leuven Methusalem project "Lifelines".
 The resources and services used in this work were provided by the VSC (Flemish Supercomputer Center), funded by the Research Foundation - Flanders (FWO) and the Flemish Government. \end{sloppypar}

 {

 }

 \maketitlesupplementary